 The limitations of the internally available tools to manage atomic research bring us to this section, where brands and organizations use a specialized tool.
-These tools are custom built by researchers and for researchers to aid with a seamless research process in larger organizations and enterprises and conduct multiple studies across teams.
+These tools are custom built by researchers for researchers to aid with a seamless research process in larger organizations and enterprises and conduct multiple studies across teams.

 Research data is constantly growing in such organizations, and they need a specialized solution to help manage research data and insights faster.
 There is also a much greater scope of tribal knowledge, broken workflows, and greater customer-centricity, thereby needing faster insights.

 Using a specialized atomic research tool like the QuestionPro Insights Hub allows researchers access to insights faster.
 It also enables teams and stakeholders to easily manage their atomic UX research in a simplified process and save time, costs, and ROI.
 In addition, by leveraging the specialized research repository tool, organizations and brands globally benefit from turning data into insights faster and easier.